Paula of Rome: Entering the religious life

-Through the influence of Marcella and her group, Paula became an enthusiastic member of this semi-monastic group of women.
+Through the influence of Saint Marcella and her group, Paula became an enthusiastic member of this semi-monastic group of women.
 She met and learned from Paulinus, bishop of Antioch and Epiphanius, bishop of Salamis In 382, she met Jerome, who had come to Rome with Epiphanius and Paulinus of Antioch.
 Born in Dalmatia, Jerome had studied in Rome as a youth and had traveled to Germany and Aquileia, and for some years had lived in the East as an ascetic and scholar.

 While on pilgrimage to the Holy Land and Egypt, with Jerome and her daughter, Eustochium, she visited monks and other ascetics including Paulinus of Nola, Melania the Elder, Rufinus of Aquileia and Isidore the Confessor.
 She then settled in Bethlehem and established a monastery for men and a convent for women and a hostel for pilgrims.
 The monks' monastery was run by men with Jerome living and writing in one of its cells and Paula was abbess of the nuns.